 ABSTRACT

-Controlled source audio-frequency magnetotelluric (CSAMT) is one of the geophysical methods mostly used in groundwater exploration especially around the 1km depth.
-However, combining CSAMT with other geophysical methods in complex geological areas to highlight the geological structures is recommended but expensive, time-consuming.
+Controlled source audio-frequency magnetotelluric (CSAMT) is one of the geophysical methods mostly used in groundwater exploration especially around 1km depth.
+However, combining CSAMT with other geophysical methods in complex geological areas to highlight the geological structures is recommended but expensive, and time-consuming.
 Most of the geophysical companies, especially in Africa, do not have the means to afford such exploration.
-Consequently, several boreholes drilled after geophysical investigations have been failed due to the wrong location and the difficulty to emphasize the fractures zones.
-To reduce the time consuming and to minimize the risk of failure drillings, we proposed a new approach that considers the real resistivity values of layers from the previous boreholes or wells data combined with the 2D inversion results to generate a new 2D model (NM).
-The NM could reduce the rate of failure drillings by forecasting at each station the pseudo-stratigraphy log, demarcating the conductive layers with their thicknesses, and emphasizing the water reservoir rock through a 3D pseudo- stratigraphy map visualization.
-Indeed, the Xingning area was selected to implement the workflow and two boreholes data were provided to test the efficiency of the proposed technique.
+Consequently, several boreholes drilled after geophysical investigations have failed due to the wrong location and the difficulty to emphasize the fractures zones.
+To reduce the time consumed and the repercussion of failed drilled boreholes, we proposed a new approach that considers the real resistivity values of layers from the previous boreholes or wells data combined with the 2D inversion results to generate a new 2D model (NM).
+The NM could reduce the rate of failure associated with drillings by forecasting at each station the pseudo-stratigraphy log, demarcating the conductive layers with their thicknesses, and emphasizing the water reservoir rock through a 3D pseudo- stratigraphy map visualization.
+Indeed, Xingning area was selected to implement the workflow with two boreholes data provided to test the efficiency of the proposed technique.
 The results indicate that the main fault (F1) (about 45° NE) with the secondary faults constitutes the main conductive zones (≤500 Ω.m) and their intersection indicates the potential water reservoir.
-In addition, with an error thickness less than ±40%, the reservoir rock is approximated ~150-600 m thick and composed of the less weathered granite (rho: 1000-3000 Ω.m) while the most weathered (rho: 100-1000 Ω.m) is thicker (~400-800 m).
-Based on the 3D pseudo-stratigraphy map, the water found in the fracture zone (rho: <100 Ω.m) located under the reservoir rock, is much hotter due to the intense geothermal activity along with F1 and constitutes the better place for hot water exploitation.
+In addition, with an error thickness less than ±40%, the reservoir rock is ~150-600 m thick and composed of the less weathered granite (rho: 1000-3000 Ω.m) while the most weathered (rho: 100-1000 Ω.m) is thicker (~400-800 m).
+Based on the 3D pseudo-stratigraphy map, the water found in the fracture zone (rho: <100 Ω.m) located under the reservoir rock, is much hotter due to the intense geothermal activity along with F1, thereby making it a better place for hot water exploitation.

 Keywords: CSAMT, OCCAM2D, Python, groundwater exploration, inversion